 The Corporation is also subject to the SEC Rule 15c3-3 which requires, under certain circumstances, that cash or securities be deposited into a special reserve bank account for the exclusive benefit of customers.
-As of June 30, 2022, the Corporation had \$1 billion of qualified securities segregated in a special reserve account for the exclusive benefit of customers.
+As of June 30, 2023, the Corporation had \$810 million of qualified securities segregated in a special reserve account for the exclusive benefit of customers.
 The qualified securities were received from securities purchased under resale agreements on the consolidated statement of financial condition.

-As a clearing and carrying broker dealer and in accordance with SEC Rule 15c3-3, the Corporation computes a reserve requirement for the proprietary accounts of broker dealers (PAB).
-As of June 30, 2022, the Corporation had \$1 million of U.S. Government securities segregated in a special reserve bank account for such requirement.
+As a clearing and carrying broker-dealer and in accordance with SEC Rule 15c3-3, the Corporation computes a reserve requirement for the proprietary accounts of broker-dealers (PAB).
+As of June 30, 2023, the Corporation had less than \$1 million of U.S. Government securities segregated in a special reserve bank account for such requirement.
 The qualified securities were received from securities purchased under resale agreements on the consolidated statement of financial condition.

-c) Commodity Exchange Act - Regulated Commodities and Cleared OTC Derivatives
+(An Indirect Wholly-Owned Subsidiary of Deutsche Bank AG) Notes to Consolidated Statement of Financial Condition June 30, 2023 c) Commodity Exchange Act - Regulated Commodities and Cleared OTC Derivatives

 As required under 4d(2) of the CEA and Commission regulation 30.7, the Corporation as an FCM must maintain in segregation amounts due to its customers.
-Assets segregated under these regulations as of June 30, 2022 totaled \$2.3 billion and \$826 million, respectively, which exceeded the requirements by \$202 million and \$123 million, respectively.
-The assets included \$264 million of cash, \$300 million of financial instruments owned, and \$2.3 billion of receivables - brokers, dealers, and clearing organizations.
-The assets also included \$223 million of customer owned assets which are not reflected on the consolidated statement of financial condition.
+Assets segregated under these regulations as of June 30, 2023 totaled \$2.2 billion and \$979 million, respectively, which exceeded the requirements by \$150 million and \$122 million, respectively.
+The assets included \$283 million of cash, and \$2.1 billion of receivables - brokers, dealers, and clearing organizations.
+The assets also included \$790 million of customer owned assets which are not reflected on the consolidated statement of financial condition.

-18) Subsequent Events
+17) Subsequent Events

-The Corporation has evaluated whether events or transactions have occurred after June 30, 2022 that would require recognition or disclosure on the consolidated statement of financial condition through September 13, 2022 which is the date the consolidated statement of financial condition was available to be issued.
-With the exception of the matters disclosed in note 12(b), no such events or transactions required recognition or disclosure on the consolidated statement of financial condition for the period ended June 30, 2022.
+The Corporation has evaluated whether events or transactions have occurred after June 30, 2023 that would require recognition or disclosure on the consolidated statement of financial condition through September 13, 2023 which is the date the consolidated statement of financial condition was available to be issued.
+With the exception of the matters disclosed in note 12(b), no such events or transactions required recognition or disclosure on the consolidated statement of financial condition as of the period ended June 30, 2023.